gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Number of Epochs:

 number of times the entire training dataset gets propagated through the network.
+An epoch is a single forward and backward pass of the whole dataset.
+This is used to increase the accuracy of the model without requiring more data.
 I will try values ranging from 50 - 400 and based on loss/val_loss decrement rate I will decide which value is fit.

 Having my own tensorflow GPU enabled machine helped me alot in doing a good number of training runs to compare results of different parameters.
 Below are the captures of selected attempts along with the related training curve: